dryist/functions/README.md

 - [array](#array) - helpers to work with arrays and iterators
 - [tool](#tool) - other various tools

+All functions have a constant that refers the fully qualified function name.
+These constants can be used for composed or piped operations.

 There are a number of other packages that provide compatible (and/or similar) utility functions, including: